Crusoe (TV series): Broadcast history

-The series premiered in the US in the fall (September/October) of 2008.
+The series premiered in the United States in the fall (September/October) of 2008.
 NBC ran a heavy promotion campaign during its screening of the Beijing Summer Olympic Games.
 The show has been sold to other countries including Canada.
-The two-hour series premiere aired on October 17, 2008 at 8pm, on NBC and Citytv in Canada and originally aired on Friday nights.
+The two-hour series premiere aired on October 17, 2008, at 8pm, on NBC and Citytv in Canada and originally aired on Friday nights.
 However, beginning in December 2008, the show moved to Saturdays, due to low ratings.
 The show was named one of the five worst new television shows in TelevisionWeek’s semiannual Critics Poll.

 Crusoe was initially promoted as a regular TV show but, after the first few episodes aired (with poor ratings), the network listed it as a "high-action, fast-paced, thirteen-part series."
-NBC has no plans to continue Crusoe past the 13 episodes.

 In the UK, Crusoe premiered with a double-bill on FTA Terrestrial Channel Five on 20 December 2008.
 It was then played daily during the holiday period for the full 13 episodes.

 In Vietnam, it was aired on VTC7-Today TV from April 26 to June 7, 2009.

 Ratings

-Hulu offered all 13 episodes from Season 1 until September 19, 2010.
+Awards

+"Rum and Gunpowder", the first episode of the series, won the 2009 Golden Reel Award for Long Form Sound Effects and Foley in Television.
+It was also nominated for the 2009 Gemini Award for Best Original Music Score for a Program or Series.